- By Raju Kumar

-• Source:JND
+- Source:JND

 Laws You Should Know: From 'Vote Adhikar' to 'Save The Constitution', such words that emphasise the significance of the legal rights of the citizen often echo in the political circle.
 But, it does not mean that the subject is only important for politicians or people who remain vigilant about their legal rights.
 Every common man, especially youth, should know their legal rights.
-'Legal rights' may sound heavy, but we cannot afford to ignore them as we all are governed by these laws.
+'Legal rights' may sound heavy, but we cannot afford to ignore them, as we are all governed by these laws.

 Every move you make in the house or outside is guided by laws, and breaching them is subject to punishment.
-Here, I don't suggest that you should have knowledge about the complex legal affairs, but urging you to know at least the common laws to make your day-to-day life easier.
+Here, I don't suggest that you should have knowledge about the complex legal affairs, but I urge you to know at least the common laws to make your day-to-day life easier.
 In an attempt to make the readers empowered, The Daily Jagran brought a special campaign - 'It's My Right' - to impart common legal rights that the Constitution gives to every citizen.
 In the series of articles as a part of the 'It's My Right' campaign, we will inform you about your legal rights, which are useful in your daily life.
 For example, what will you do if your phone is stolen?

 Apart from Constitutional Rights - Right to Equality, Right to Freedom, Right against Exploitation, Right to Freedom of Religion, Right to Education (RTE) and Right to Constitutional Remedies, there are several other legal rights which empower you in day-to-day life.

-What Legal Expert Said On Common Laws
+What Legal Expert Said About Common Laws

 To make it easier, I spoke to Supreme Court Advocate Ashish Chaubey.
 Appreciating our efforts to enrich readers with information about commonly used laws, he said, often people think law is not their subject, but the reality is that it is useful for everyone.
 People can sort out many troubles by knowing their legal rights for a specific situation, Chaubey asserted.